Configure pre-filling of a hidden field

 6. In the same way, create another link to be placed on another website.
 To do this, add the GET parameter ?utm_source=site_name_2 at the end of the URL.

-7. When a user follows the link, the site_name_1 or site_name_2 value is automatically entered in the Response source hidden field.
-You can use this value in the response to determine the website where the form was filled out.
+7. When a user follows the link, the site_name_1 or site_name_2 value is automatically entered in the hidden Source of responses field.
+Based on this value, you can determine on which website the user filled out your form.

 To enable pre-filling of a hidden field when embedding a form in a website with an iframe, specify the URL with the GET parameters in the iframe embed code.